akneni/hashwise/README.md

 - `shake_128(payload:bytes, length:int)`
 - `shake_256(payload:bytes, length:int)`

-These functions take a byte string as input and return the hashed value of the input.
+These functions take a byte as input and return the hashed value of the input.

 The library also provides the following functions for brute forcing hashes: